Learn the 24 Bonds We Rate BUY

 *Source: Fidelity.com

 Investors looking to lock in yields for a longer time period and to have opportunities for capital appreciation could evaluate longer-dated corporate bonds.
-Microsoft has a higher credit rating than the US Treasury, and the Microsoft 4.25% 2/6/47 bond has a YTM that is 16 basis points (0.16 percentage points) higher than the US Treasury bond with a similar maturity date.
+Microsoft has a higher credit rating than the US Treasury, and the Microsoft 4.25% 2/6/47 bond had a YTM on November 4, 2024 that was 11 basis points (0.11 percentage points) higher than the US Treasury bond with a similar maturity date.
 Should long-term US Treasury yields drop over the coming years, we would expect both the Microsoft '47 and US Treasury '47 bonds to increase in value.
 Of course, this upside potential does come with materially higher pricing volatility relative to shorter-dated bonds.

 For investors seeking a higher yield and who are willing to invest in bonds rated below the highest-rated bonds, the Fedex 4.40% '47 bond offers a one-plus-percentage-point higher yield compared to the Microsoft '47 bond.
 In addition, should long-term US Treasury yields fall by one percentage point in the near term, assuming no change in credit spread, we would expect the Fedex '47 bond price to increase approximately 10 points.